cademirci/cademirci.github.io/_posts/2020-10-31-some-examples-of-introduction-to-programming.md

 layout: post
 title: Some Examples of Introduction to Programming
 excerpt: >-
-    Some Java and Python examples and a basic analyze tool I wrote in Python.
+    Some Java and Python examples, a basic analyze tool I wrote in Python (ENG until now), and some C examples commented in Turkish.
 tags: [Java, Python, basic programming, general programming]
 ---

-While browsing my old folders, I saw some coding examples and I decided to publish them.
-I thought perhaps these do not worth to be a blog post (there are millions and billions similar example on the web) but when I thought for a second time, I wanted to write an old program that I wrote with Python and Exiftool which I barely remember.
-It does not worth to be a GitHub repository, so I am putting it here now as an addition.
+While I was browsing my old folders, I saw some coding examples I wrote in my first years in computer science department, and I decided to publish them.
+There were many, then I picked up some.
+Half of the page continuous as a Turkish post which includes C codes.

 By the way, I strongly recommend firstly [codingbat.com](https://codingbat.com/) and secondly [codewars.com](https://www.codewars.com/) in order for a newbie programmer to develop.